ecofic/tailor.js/README.md

 [![Version](http://img.shields.io/badge/version-0.3.0-yellow.svg?style=flat)](https://www.ecofic.com)
 [![Built with Gulp](https://img.shields.io/badge/built%20with-gulp-green.svg)](http://gulpjs.com/)

-# What is Tailor.js?
+# What is TailorJS?
-Tailor.js IS IN DEVELOPMENT.
+TailorJS IS IN DEVELOPMENT.
 DO NOT USE AT THIS TIME.

-## What problems does Tailor.js solve?
+## What problems does TailorJS solve?

-## What other features does Tailor.js have?
+## What other features does TailorJS have?

-# Using Tailor.js
+# Using TailorJS
-To use Tailor.js in your web app, do the following:
+To use TailorJS in your web app, do the following:

-1. Add the Tailor.js library
+1. Add the TailorJS library
-If you like bower, use `bower install tailor.js`
+If you like bower, use `bower install tailorjs`

-If you prefer npm, use `npm install tailor.js --save-dev`
+If you prefer npm, use `npm install tailorjs --save-dev`

-2. Reference Tailor.js in your web page.
+2. Reference TailorJS in your web page.

 `<script type="text/javascript" src="./tailor.js" />`